 Why you should try this recipe

 - It is a flavorful carrot cake with pineapples made as a loaf.
-Surprisingly, dried pineapple is used instead of the crushed canned one.
+Surprisingly, dried pineapple is used instead of crushed pineapple.

 - This carrot loaf cake recipe is easy to make, and even a novice baker can make it.